kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 The code above imports the Starlette framework, or various toolkit components if you will, such as routing and responses.
 Then on line 8 we create an instance of our Starlette application.
 For our app we'll want the debugging to be on so we have detailed error reports, and for the second parameter we pass in our routes.
 For this test app, we're only going to have one route and we'll call it `homepage`.
 Finally, we implement this homepage route and all it does is display the message "Hello from Starlette" to the users browser.

 Let's make sure our app works.
 Since we installed uvicorn as our ASGI server, we'll use it to start up our application.
-In the terminal exceute the command `uvicorn app:app` in the directory where your `app.py` file resides.
+In the terminal execute the command `uvicorn app:app` in the directory where your `app.py` file resides.
 This will start up the default server on `localhost:8000`.
 You will get a message in the terminal saying that the Uvicorn server is running if everything went ok, if you have issues at this point, ensure that all of the above pip packages are installed.
 Check out the [uvicorn docs page](https://www.uvicorn.org/) for troubleshooting.

 If all went well and the server is up and running, navigate to `localhost:8000` in your browser and you'll see the message "Hello from Starlette."
 Congrats!
 You just built your first Starlette application.
 Now let's build something real.

 ## Architecting MongoBnB

 We have a basic Starlette app up and running, now let's expand on it for our tutorial application.
-While we certinly could add all of our code in this single `app.py` file, that wouldn't be an ideal developer experience.
+While we certainly could add all of our code in this single `app.py` file, that wouldn't be an ideal developer experience.
 So let's define our requirements and break up our application into multiple files.

 We know we'll have multiple routes, so let's create a `routes.py` file to house them.
 Our routes will communicate with our database and rather than creating a connection to our cluster in each route, we'll create a connection pool and pass it down as middleware, so let's also create a `middleware.py` file.
 Next, as we saw in our dataset, we won't work with the entire document, so let's also create a `models.py` file that will hold our models.
 Finally, it looks like we're building an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) type application where we have models, our routes are our controllers, so let's add a `templates` directory, that will hold our views.